ECCC-MSC/msc-animet/README.md

 ### Updating GeoMet-Weather layer tree names

 A static list of layer names and titles is generated for ease of translation and reference without needing to make a large request for the global WMS GetCapabilities document on application load.
-A Python script is used to update the `/src/locales/{lang}/layers.json` and the `/src/assets/trees/tree_{lang}.js`.
+A Python script is used to update the `/src/locales/{lang}/layers` and the `/src/assets/trees/tree` json files for GeoMet Weather and GeoMet Climate.
 To update the layer name files, do the following (instructions for Linux):

 ```bash
 # Set directory name of your Python virtual environment